Si-D/Digit-Recognizer-CNN/README.md

 MNIST Digit Recognizer using CNN

 This is a beginner's solution for MNIST digit recognizer dataset using CNN.
-I have used 4 layers in this neural network and adam optimizer function
+I have used 4 layers in this neural network and adam optimizer function.
+It has an accuracy of 98.47%.